 For outcome types conteofu and bineofu, this process continues through k=K. The outcome mean is then generated for each of the n generated histories based on the estimated model coefficients from Step 1b.
 For outctype = binsurv, after covariates are generated and treatment(s) “assigned” according to the intervention at each k, the discrete hazard is estimated conditional on each of the n generated histories consistent with intervention through k based on the estimated model coefficients from Step 1b.

-For outctype = binsurv and when comprisk is not left empty, the discrete hazard of the competing risk event is also estimated at each k from the estimated model coefficients saved from Step 1b.
+For outctype = binsurv and when compevent is not left empty, the discrete hazard of the competing risk event is also estimated at each k from the estimated model coefficients saved from Step 1b.

 Step 3: Calculation of risk/mean under each intervention

 For outcome types conteofu and bineofu, the final estimate of the population mean under the time-varying user-specified intervention is the mean of the n history-specific outcome means computed from Step 2.
-For binsurv, the time- and history-specific hazard estimates are combined using the complement of Kaplan-Meier method when comprisk is left empty or using an estimate of the subdistribution cumulative incidence function (Kalbfleisch and Prentice, 1980; Gooley et al., 1999) when comprisk is not left empty to obtain an estimate of the history-specific risk by end of follow-up.
+For binsurv, the time- and history-specific hazard estimates are combined using the complement of Kaplan-Meier method ( compevent_cens=1) or using an estimate of the subdistribution cumulative incidence function (Kalbfleisch and Prentice, 1980; Gooley et al., 1999) to obtain an estimate of the history-specific risk by end of follow-up (compevent_cens=0).
 The final estimate of the population risk by end of follow-up under the user-specified intervention is the mean of the history-specific cumulative risks.
+See Young et al (2020) for details on descriptions of competing events.

 Steps 2 and 3 may be repeated for multiple interventions.
 Confidence intervals for risk/mean estimates and causal effect estimates are obtained by nonparametric bootstrapping, i.e., by repeating these three steps for many bootstrap samples.
 See a description of the algorithm in Taubman et al. (2009) and Young et al. (2014).